crookedneighbor/scryfall-client/README.md

 'border_crop'
 ```

-If additional formats are added, `getImage` will support them automatically (as it takes its list of valid values from the API response itself).
+If additional formats are added, `getBackImage` will support them automatically (as it takes its list of valid values from the API response itself).

 If a non-doublesided card is used with `getBackImage`, the size parameter will be ignored.